Skip to content

 optimized_react = tp.compile(react, trainset=trainset)

-An informal run similar to this on DSPy 2.5.29 raises ReAct's score from 24% to 51%.
+An informal run like this raises ReAct's score from 24% to 51%, by teaching gpt-4o-mini more about the specifics of the task.

 Given a retrieval index to search, your favorite dspy.LM, and a small trainset of questions and ground-truth responses, the following code snippet can optimize your RAG system with long outputs against the built-in SemanticF1 metric, which is implemented as a DSPy module.